Journal Hoarding is Real and I Totally Get It

 10. Memory Book

 This is a journal where you write down sweet things for your sweetheart or your children to give to them whenever you deem fit.
-Slap a memories sticker on the cover, write down all the hilarious things your babies say and give it to them when they are grown up, and it will be a cherished gift.
+You can also create a memories page, and write down all the hilarious things your babies say and give it to them when they are grown up, and it will be a cherished gift.

 11. Mutual Love Note